ccollins-21/Azure-Compute-Networking/README.md

  ### [YouTube Demonstration](https://www.youtube.com/watch?v=lrr9-Wq4bP8)

 <h2>Description</h2>
-Project consists of creating virtual machines and a network where I monitor netowrk traffic with software called Wireshark.
+Project consists of creating virtual machines and a network where I monitor network traffic with software called Wireshark.
 This is all done within Microsoft Azure.
 <br />